br33dlove/UiWrapper/README.md

 <b>The UiWrapper class</b>

-Ideally, the UiWrapper derivatives are used to implement the View interface in an MVP architecture, where the Presenter is created in the UiWrapper's constructor and handles the communication with back-end services/the Model component and controlling the high-level UI logic, in order to complete the separation of the Android API from the UI and business logic.
-An example can be found here: https://github.com/davidcryer/TrumpOrGump.
+The UiWrapper derivatives are the Presenters in the architecture and handle the communication with back-end services/the Model component and controlling the high-level UI logic.

 UiWrapper provides a layer of abstraction above UI-implementations (fragments, activities) and also acts to smooth out fragment and activity lifecycles by persisting across configuration changes.
 As such, Ui objects are bound-to and unbound-from the UiWrapper and the UiWrapper holds the Ui state in UiModel derivatives which configures the Ui object to the current state in every bind event.
 Also, as they UiWrapper derivatives are created by the developer, dependencies can be injected into the UiWrappers via the constructor.
 This means that your service objects can be injected where necessary and need not exist as globally-accessible singletons.